open-data-science/ultimate_posts/where_to_start/README.md

 #### General Math for Data Science

-Why matters: you need to know basic stuff to understand what's happening on the low level
+Why matters: you need to know fundamental math stuff to understand what's happening on the low level.

 Book: [Introduction to Applied Linear Algebra – Vectors, Matrices, and Least Squares](https://web.stanford.edu/~boyd/vmls/)